aau-claaudia/hpc/docs/ai-lab/guides/using-containers.md

     ### Step 1: Create a virtual environment inside the container.

     Run the following command to create a virtual environment in your current directory.

-Replace the container, with the one you want to use.
+    ** Replace the container**, with the one you want to use.
+You need to do this thoughout the guide.

     ```
-    srun singularity exec /ceph/container/python/python_3.9.sif python -m venv --system-site-packages my_venv
+    srun singularity exec /ceph/container/python/pytorch/pytorch_25.01.sif python -m venv --system-site-packages my_venv
     ```

     !!! info "Using a shared project directory?"